sohah/sohah.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor at Ain Shams University in Egypt, specializing in developing techniques to create reliable and bug-free software.
-My research focuses on program analysis, fuzzing, symbolic execution, testing, and formal verification to ensure software correctness and security.
+I am an Assistant Professor at Ain Shams University in Egypt, specializing in developing techniques to create reliable, bug-free, and secure software.
+My research focuses on program analysis, fuzzing, symbolic execution, testing, and formal verification to ensure software correctness and reliability.

 #### Computer Science Education
 * Ph.D.
 Computer Science University of Minnesota